michael2012z/BitBible/markdown/KJV/files/1Chr.md

 4. These six were born unto him in Hebron; and there he reigned seven years and six months: and in Jerusalem he reigned thirty and three years.

-5. And these were born unto him in Jerusalem; Shimea, and Shobab, and Nathan, and Solomon, four, of Bath–shua the daughter of Ammiel:Shimea: or, ShammuaBath–shua: or, Bath–shebaAmmiel: or, Eliam
+5. And these were born unto him in Jerusalem; Shimea, and Shobab, and Nathan, and Solomon, four, of Bath–shua the daughter of Ammiel:

-6. Ibhar also, and Elishama, and Eliphelet,Elishama: also called, Elishua
+6. Ibhar also, and Elishama, and Eliphelet,

 7. And Nogah, and Nepheg, and Japhia,

-8. And Elishama, and Eliada, and Eliphelet, nine.Eliada: or, Beeliada
+8. And Elishama, and Eliada, and Eliphelet, nine.

 9. These were all the sons of David, beside the sons of the concubines, and Tamar their sister.

-10. And Solomon’s son was Rehoboam, Abia his son, Asa his son, Jehoshaphat his son,Abia: or, Abijam
+10. And Solomon’s son was Rehoboam, Abia his son, Asa his son, Jehoshaphat his son,

-11. Joram his son, Ahaziah his son, Joash his son,Ahaziah: or, Azariah
+11. Joram his son, Ahaziah his son, Joash his son,

-12. Amaziah his son, Azariah his son, Jotham his son,Azariah: or, Uzziah
+12. Amaziah his son, Azariah his son, Jotham his son,

 13. Ahaz his son, Hezekiah his son, Manasseh his son,

 14. Amon his son, Josiah his son.

-15. And the sons of Josiah were, the firstborn Johanan, the second Jehoiakim, the third Zedekiah, the fourth Shallum.Johanan: or, JehoahazJehoiakim: or, EliakimZedekiah: or, Mattaniah
+15. And the sons of Josiah were, the firstborn Johanan, the second Jehoiakim, the third Zedekiah, the fourth Shallum.

-16. And the sons of Jehoiakim: Jeconiah his son, Zedekiah his son.Jeconiah: also called, Jehoiachin or Coniah
+16. And the sons of Jehoiakim: Jeconiah his son, Zedekiah his son.

-17. And the sons of Jeconiah; Assir, Salathiel his son,Salathiel: Heb.
-Shealtiel
+17. And the sons of Jeconiah; Assir, Salathiel his son,

 18. Malchiram also, and Pedaiah, and Shenazar, Jecamiah, Hoshama, and Nedabiah.